 Reusable Toothbrush

-Dentists recommend that you replace a standard toothbrush every three months.
+Dentists recommend that you replace a standard toothbrush every three months for dental hygiene.
 That’s quite a few plastic, non-biodegradable toothbrushes going to waste every year.
 This fact alone makes it important find non-plastic toothbrush alternatives, and find ways to prolong the life of the toothbrushes we do have.

 Non disposable Toothbrush